Why Nudists Love Twitter

 Many use their real names, but most don’t, Belcher said.
 Unlike Facebook, which takes pains to link users’ profiles with their real-life identities, Twitter is a safe place for people who may not be out to friends and family.

-“Nudism historically has a shame element,” Belcher said.
+“Nudism historically has a shame element,” Belcher says.
 “A lot of people are secretive about it.
 They don’t say to friends and family that they are a nudist because they’re afraid of being judged.”

 Belcher and his fellow nudists are frustrated by how frequently online networks lump them in with sexualized content.
 In fact, the biggest thing they want “textiles”—those who lived in the clothed world—to know is that true nudism is about being comfortable in your own skin and accepting all human bodies.

 “Nudism and naturism are about being one with nature.
-It’s caring for Mother Earth and treating her with respect as well as viewing our bodies positively and viewing our bodies as a gift, a miracle,” said Jonathan Meek, a 35-year-old nudist in Ohio.
+It’s caring for Mother Earth and treating her with respect as well as viewing our bodies positively and viewing our bodies as a gift, a miracle,” says Jonathan Meek, a 35-year-old nudist in Ohio.
 “There is nothing sexual about naturists and nudists wanting to be nude.”
 On Twitter, the community self-polices, and if someone is deemed spammy or overly exhibitionist, most nudists will ignore them.

-Matt Crawford, a 37-year-old nudist in Iowa, said it took him several years to come out as fully nudist on Twitter.
+Matt Crawford, a 37-year-old nudist in Iowa, says it took him several years to come out as fully nudist on Twitter.
 When he initially signed up in 2009 and began posting naked photos of himself, people in his community reacted poorly.
-“A few years ago I just started posting more openly,” he said.
+“A few years ago I just started posting more openly,” he says.
 “Twitter is more open to this stuff.
 The other nudists here are really supportive and open.”

 Of course, no corner of the internet is completely free of toxicity.
-Female nudists, in particular, deal with an outsized portion of spam and harassment.
+Female nudists, in particular, deal with an outsize portion of spam and harassment.
 “Although this is my nudist/bodypositive/sexuality account, I will check all my new followers.
 If it looks like all you do is collect porn, or I don’t feel comfortable, I’ll block,” Sophie Rolstad, a young female nudist in Romania, recently announced on Twitter.

 And Twitter has a history of sudden policy changes that make many nudists worried.

-Eric, a 50-year-old Floridian who goes by the pseudonym “LegalizeNaked” online, said that he would be extremely disappointed if Twitter were to tighten its restrictions on nudity because nudists would have nowhere to network and make friends.
-“I’m constantly hearing about people [in the community] putting up an innocuous post and Facebook censors it,” he said, adding that more tech companies should take nonsexual nudity into account when writing their guidelines.
+Eric, a 50-year-old Floridian who goes by the pseudonym “LegalizeNaked” online, says that he would be extremely disappointed if Twitter were to tighten its restrictions on nudity because nudists would have nowhere to network and make friends.
+“I’m constantly hearing about people [in the community] putting up an innocuous post and Facebook censors it,” he says, adding that more tech companies should take nonsexual nudity into account when writing their guidelines.

-“I’d prefer that sexual and nonsexual nudity could be differentiated,” McDermott said.
+“I’d prefer that sexual and nonsexual nudity could be differentiated,” McDermott says.
 “I wouldn’t have a problem if they wanted to remove sexual content ...
 But it’s sort of inevitable that any major platform will eventually block all nudity.”

 Until that happens, nudists say that they plan to continue using the platform for as long as they can.
 Several nudists have launched hashtag campaigns to bring awareness to nudism.
 Most of all, they hope that they can show fellow Twitter users that they’re just normal people.

-“The nudist lifestyle isn’t about showing off,” Crawford said.
+“The nudist lifestyle isn’t about showing off,” Crawford says.
 “It’s about being comfortable in your own skin.
 When I’m at home I do a lot of things people do with clothes, I just do them without clothes.
 I wash dishes, do laundry, work on this project or that project.
 It’s a completely natural thing.”

 We want to hear what you think.
 Submit a letter to the editor or write to letters@theatlantic.com.